A Doppler backscattering diagnostic for the EXL-50U spherical tokamak: plasma considerations and preliminary quasioptical design: Plasma scenarios

-Temperature profiles are used to calculate $k_{\perp}\rho_{s}$ in the plot used to determine the spatial and poloidal flux range in Section \ref{sec:beam tracing results}, where $\rho_{s}$ is the deuterium ion sound gyroradius.
-Relativistic corrections to the electron mass were neglected as $T_e$ is low, lower than 5~keV \cite{H_Bindslev_1992, Wang_Rel}.
-The magnetic field profile was also obtained from the same integrated modelling in \cite{Chen_2017}.
-See Fig.~\ref{fig:Bfield} for the components of the magnetic field.
-We used the same magnetic field profile for all three scenarios as an estimate.
-The magnetic pitch angle is also shown in Fig.~\ref{fig:Bfield}(d); we note that the EXL-50U has a large magnetic pitch angle, $\sim35^\circ$ at the LCFS.
+While we used the same magnetic field profile for all three scenarios as an estimate, we note that strictly speaking, the magnetic equilibrium is only self-consistent with H-mode (A).
+The magnetic pitch angle is also shown in Fig.~\ref{fig:Bfield}(d); we note that the EXL-50U has a large magnetic pitch angle, $\sim35^\circ$, at the LCFS.
 This is expected considering that the EXL-50U is a spherical tokamak.
+The magnetic equilibrium and electron density were inputs for our beam-tracing simulations.
+On the other hand, the temperature profiles were not used as beam-tracing inputs as relativistic corrections to the electron mass were neglected as $T_e$ is low, lower than 5~keV \cite{H_Bindslev_1992, Wang_Rel}.
+The temperature profiles were used to calculate the deuterium ion sound gyroradius, $\rho_{s}$, which was then used to calculate the normalised turbulence wavenumber, $k_{\perp}\rho_{s}$, in Section \ref{sec:ray_tracing}.